HUSKI3/IgniteOS/README.md

 ### Installation

-FireOS requires to be run on a linux operating system
+IgniteOS requires to be run on a linux operating system

 To build use the following command